Code-Institute-Submissions/JUST-GYM/README.md

 Finally with the basics down on paper and screen, it was time to start shaping things up.
 After wireframes it's time to take things a little more seriously.
 Enter Adbode XD.
 Adobe XD is a powerful piece of software designed to assist artists worldwide.
-More detailed designs have now been concucted and sketches etc.. are now a thing of the past!
-If you scan down slightly you will find links to Just Gym's Mock Ups.
+More detailed designs have now been conducted and sketches etc.. are now a thing of the past!
+If you scan down slightly you will find links to Just Gym's Mock-Ups.
 You can clearly see how the project has evolved and you'll also notice a new addition.
-A new page which wasn't initially introducted has made it's way into the picture.
+A new page that wasn't initially introduced has made its way into the picture.
 The Classes page is in the mix!
 Check it out below.

 * [Home Page Mock Up](assets/images/readme/home-mock.png)